 - Back, neck and shoulder pain

-As we are celebrating this March as National Workplace eye wellness month, we are going to list 5 ways to save your eyes from computers.
+As we are celebrating National Workplace Eye Wellness Month this March, we are listing here, 5 ways to save your eyes from computers-

 The optimal distance between your eyes and your computer screen is 20 to 24 inches, or about an arm’s length away.
 The center of your screen should be about 10 to 15 degrees below your eye level.
 Looking downward is often reported to be the most comfortable for the eyes as well as for the back and neck.